toastedsalad/nvim/README.md

 # My NeoVim Config

-All of this is largerly based on theprimagen's config.
+All of this is largely based on theprimagen's config.
-I just blatantly copied everytying over.
+I just blatantly copied everything over.
 Sort of...

 TODO: migrate to lazyvim...
 As Packer is getting deprecated.